-With various methods for training at your disposal, decisions on how to train your workforce will need to be determined.
+With various methods for training at your disposal, online, Virtual Classroom, Distance, Traditional Classroom, decisions on how to train your workforce will need to be determined.
 Training methods might include:

 - On the job

-- Blended learning (a combination of the last three options)
+- Blended learning (a combination of online and Virtual)

 - Conferences (usually you will find a multitude of CPD worthy seminars)

 - University or college programmes

 - Bespoke courses (whereby a course is tailored to your specific sector and delivered by consultants with niche experience)